-With the passage of the Affordable Healthcare Act, otherwise known as Obamacare, the government set the stage for universal health insurance, mandating that everyone either get insurance or pay a fine for not having it.
+With the passage of the Affordable Healthcare Act, otherwise known as Obamacare, the government set the stage for universal health insurance for all types of medicine, mandating that everyone either get insurance or pay a fine for not having it.
 In theory, when you get sick, you’re supposed to be covered, at least to some extent, in the process and costs of getting well again.

 What about the costs of not getting sick in the first place?
 Try to submit a claim for a gym membership, and, at best, you’ll get a polite declination letter.
 Yet, most health insurance and healthcare policy focuses reactively on treating the symptoms once you get sick rather than working to prevent you from getting sick in the first place.

 Why is this so?
 It’s mainly due to accounting; it’s much easier to show costs and benefits of restoring someone to health than to account for activities which probably, but not definitively, would have prevented an illness.
 While there are some limited studies showing the positive impacts of a prevention program (see the CATCH program) in a test-control experiment, there are not many programs that effectively track the long-term positive impacts of preventive medicine.
 Yet, the benefits are clear.